DavidCruzGomez/sql-data-warehouse-project/docs/naming_conventions.md

 - **`<sourcesystem>_<entity>`**
   - `<sourcesystem>`: Name of the source system (e.g., `crm`, `erp`).
   - `<entity>`: Exact table name from the source system.
-  - Example: `crm_customer_info` → Customer information from the CRM system.
+  - Example: `erp_products` → Products information from the ERP system.

 ### **Gold Rules**
 - All names must use meaningful, business-aligned names for tables, starting with the category prefix.